TheresaLui/SelfHelpContent_v2/articles/microsoft.storage-zrsmigration-tsg/content-check-the-customers-storage-account-scenario-2.md

 1. Use Zone-redundant storage (ZRS) for building highly available Azure Storage applications
 2. Zone-redundant storage (ZRS) replicates your data synchronously across three storage clusters in a single region.
    * Each storage cluster is physically separated from the others and is located in its own availability zone (AZ).
-   * Each availability zone?and the ZRS cluster within it?is autonomous and includes separate utilities and networking features.
+   * Each availability zone.
+And the ZRS cluster within it.
+Is autonomous and includes separate utilities and networking features.
    * A write request to a ZRS storage account returns successfully only after the data is written to all replicas across the three clusters.
 3. A replication type change to ZRS will require (unlike other type changes which are just a type change in place and don't need any migration) a migration of data from old infrastructure to ZRS enabled infrastructure.
    * This will be at whole account level and not endpoint level.
 To be handled by IaaS VM POD.